-“The bottom line is that God has given us many herbs and we rank among the first in Europe in the production of herbs.
-Due to the fact that we still have green areas, we can use this wealth to create some really high-quality products.
+“The bottom line is that God has given us many herbs.
+We rank among the first in Europe in the production of herbs.
+We still have green areas.
+So we can use this wealth to create some really high-quality products.
 There are companies on the market that make no compromises in this regard.”

 The most popular natural ingredient in Bulgarian cosmetics is undoubtedly the famous Bulgarian oil-yielding rose with its unique energizing and rejuvenating properties.
 There is hardly any Bulgarian cosmetic company that offers no creams, lotions, or shampoos with rose water or oil extracted from this rose species that grows only in the Valley of Roses.

 And what about the Pomorie healing mud.
 It is used as the basic ingredient in a number of organic beauty products. they have been patented by the Bulgarian Academy of Sciences.
 The beneficial health and beauty properties of the mud extracted near Pomorie, combine with a bunch of typically Bulgarian grasses and essential oils.
 Some companies hire elderly women with good knowledge in herbalism and folk medicine.

 “Our books of cosmetic recipes are prepared on the basis of their experience.
 Combining them with modern technology, we are able to create excellent products”, the manager of the company says.

 Which are the typically Bulgarian ingredients that are part of the beauty recipes of his company ?